Shock collar: Opinions about the amount of pain caused by shock collars

-Pain is a difficult outcome to measure because its nature is both multifaceted and subjective, (although researchers have found some success in objectivity by measuring blood cortisol levels).
-As a result, researchers disagree on how much pain a shock collar causes.
+Pain is a difficult outcome to measure because its nature is both multifaceted and subjective, as a result, researchers disagree on how much pain a shock collar causes.

-Dr Diane Frank, in the Australian Veterinary Journal, firmly argues that shock collars for dogs inflict substantial pain and distress.
+Dr Diane Frank, in the Australian Veterinary Journal, argues that shock collars for dogs inflict pain and distress.
 "Electric shock hurts and the same shock will be perceived differently by different dogs.
-Regardless, if the dog perceives pain, he or she experiences a stress response that actively interferes with learning positive, more favourable, substitute behaviour.
+Regardless, if the dog perceives pain, [it] experiences a stress response that actively interferes with learning positive, more favourable, substitute behaviour.
 If the shock and pain are profound, it is possible to induce almost immediate long-term potentiation (LTP), or the molecular changes associated with hippocampal memory, which will lead to a strong aversion or phobia."

-In contrast, Steven R. Lindsay, in the 2013 edition of his textbook on training and behavior, (while issuing more caveats and warnings about the use of shock collars than in previous editions), he continues in his belief of the public perception of the term "shock" and its application in the description of training aids that, "At low levels, the term shock is hardly fitting to describe the effects produced by electronic training collars, since there is virtually no effect beyond a pulsing tingling or tickling sensation on the surface of the skin ... the word shock is loaded with biased connotations, images of convulsive spasms and burns, and implications associated with extreme physical pain, emotional trauma, physiological collapse, and laboratory abuses ... the stimulus or signal generated by most modern devices is highly controlled and presented to produce a specific set of behavioral and motivational responses to it."
+In contrast, Steven R. Lindsay, in the 2013 edition of his textbook on training and behavior, stated: "At low levels, the term shock is hardly fitting ... since there is virtually no effect beyond a pulsing tingling or tickling sensation on the surface of the skin ... the word shock is loaded with biased connotations, images of convulsive spasms and burns, and implications associated with extreme physical pain, emotional trauma, physiological collapse, and laboratory abuses ... the stimulus or signal generated by most modern devices is highly controlled and presented to produce a specific set of behavioral and motivational responses to it."
 Lindsay does note that higher levels of shock from these collars do cause "fear" and "acute pain".

-In 2000, prior to Germany's ban on shock collars, Dr. Dieter Klein, in an article published in the German trade magazine "Office for Veterinary Service and Food Control," expressed the viewpoint that shock collars for dogs cause minimal pain.
-He further compared the impact of shock collars to other devices utilizing electrical stimulation.
+In 2000, prior to Germany's ban on shock collars, Dr. Dieter Klein, in an article published in the German trade magazine "Office for Veterinary Service and Food Control", stated that shock collars for dogs cause minimal pain, comparing the impact of shock collars to other devices utilizing electrical stimulation.
 "Modern devices ... are in a range in which normally no organic damage is being inflicted.
-The electric properties and performances of the modern low current remote stimulation devices ... are comparable to the electric stimulation devices used in human medicine.
+The electric properties and performances ... are comparable to the electric stimulation devices used in human medicine.
 Organic damage, as a direct impact of the applied current, can be excluded."